anilpiparaiya/anilpiparaiya/README.md

 <!-- - 🔭 I’m currently working on Online Secure Transaction Application    -->
 - :octocat: I am a full-stack developer working with Node.js, Express.js, React.js, and JavaScript.
-- 🌱 I’m currently learning Data Science and Machine Learning
+- 🌱 I’m Interested in Data Science and Machine Learning.
+Recent focus on full stack Software Development.
 - 📫 Reach out to me at **anilkumarpiparaiya@gmail.com**
 <!-- 👩‍💻 I am always open to collaborating on projects and innovative ideas.-->